Permian–Triassic extinction event: Siberian Traps

 The Siberian Traps eruptions had unusual features that made them even more dangerous.
-The Siberian lithosphere is rich in halogens extremely destructive to the ozone layer, and evidence from subcontinental lithospheric xenoliths indicates that as much as 70% of their halogen content was released into the atmosphere.
+The Siberian lithosphere is rich in halogens, which are extremely destructive to the ozone layer, and evidence from subcontinental lithospheric xenoliths indicates that as much as 70% of their halogen content was released into the atmosphere.
 Around 18 teratonnes of hydrochloric acid were emitted, along with sulphur-rich volatiles that caused dust clouds and acid aerosols, which would have blocked out sunlight and disrupted photosynthesis on land and in the photic zone of the ocean, causing food chains to collapse.
 These volcanic outbursts of sulphur also induced brief but severe global cooling punctuating the broader trend of rapid global warming, with glacio-eustatic sea level fall.
 However, the briefness of these cold events makes them unlikely to have been a significant kill mechanism.

 The eruptions may also have caused acid rain as the aerosols washed out of the atmosphere.
 That may have killed land plants and mollusks and planktonic organisms with calcium carbonate shells.
-Pure flood basalts produce fluid, low-viscosity lava, and do not hurl debris into the atmosphere.
+Pure flood basalts produce fluid, low-viscosity lava and do not hurl debris into the atmosphere.
 It appears, however, that 20% of the output of the Siberian Traps eruptions was pyroclastic ash thrown high into the atmosphere, increasing the short-term cooling effect.
 When this had washed out of the atmosphere, the excess carbon dioxide would have remained and global warming would have proceeded unchecked.

 Burning of hydrocarbon deposits may have exacerbated the extinction.
-The Siberian Traps are underlain by thick sequences of Early-Mid Paleozoic aged carbonate and evaporite deposits, as well as Carboniferous-Permian aged coal bearing clastic rocks.
+The Siberian Traps are underlain by thick sequences of Early-Mid Paleozoic-aged carbonate and evaporite deposits, as well as Carboniferous-Permian-aged coal-bearing clastic rocks.
 When heated, such as by igneous intrusions, these rocks may emit large amounts of greenhouse and toxic gases.
 The unique setting of the Siberian Traps over these deposits is likely the reason for the severity of the extinction.
 The basalt lava erupted or intruded into carbonate rocks and sediments in the process of forming large coal beds, which would have emitted large amounts of carbon dioxide, leading to stronger global warming after the dust and aerosols settled.
-The change of the eruptions from flood basalt to sill dominated emplacement, liberating even more trapped hydrocarbon deposits, coincides with the main onset of the extinction and is linked to a major negative excursion.
+The change of the eruptions from flood basalt to sill-dominated emplacement, liberating even more trapped hydrocarbon deposits, coincides with the main onset of the extinction and is linked to a major negative excursion.
 The intermediate temperature of the Siberian Traps magmas optimised the extremely voluminous release of CO_{2} by way of heating of evaporites and carbonates.